TejaswiniMedi/FAIR-TAT/README.md

 # Targeted-Adversarial-Training
 Targeted Adversarial Training for Image Classification

-To conveniently install them automatically with [anaconda](https://www.anaconda.com/) you can use:
+To conveniently install dependencies automatically with [anaconda](https://www.anaconda.com/) you can use:

 ```
 conda env create -f env.yml